Frankston line: 19th century

 In 1881, the Frankston line began operations by the Victorian Railways on a single tracked line from Caulfield to Mordialloc.
-Mordialloc station was officially opened on 19 December 1881 by Sir Thomas Bent, who was the Minister of Railways, and later becoming the Premier of Victoria between 1904 and 1909.
+Mordialloc station was officially opened on 19 December 1881 by Sir Thomas Bent, a corrupt politician who was the Minister of Railways, and later becoming the Premier of Victoria between 1904 and 1909 and had purchased land in Melbourne’s south east to build a train line toward it and then re-sell the land for significant profit.
 The first train to arrive at Mordialloc was a special service from Princes Bridge, which collected school children from the Brighton area.
 Further specials occurred during the day, with proper timetabled services commencing the following day.
 Six services were provided upon opening and, apart from two services, all were shuttle services operating between Caulfield and Mordialloc.

 In August 1882, operations were extended from Mordialloc to Frankston.
 The section of track from Caulfield to Mordialloc was duplicated in 1888.
 In 1883 the line between Richmond station and South Yarra was quadrupled to accommodate an increase in train services due to the opening of Frankston and Sandringham lines.

 In 1885, a number of level crossing removal works occurred between Flinders Street station and South Yarra due to an increase in freight and passenger operations.
 These crossings were removed through a combination of lowering and raising the corridor.